-Learn how to cut a kiwi using a knife to make rounds, quarters, and cubes, create star shapes, or simply use a spoon to get the most out of this sweet, tangy berry!
+Learn how to cut a kiwi with ease!
+We’ll show you how to make rounds, quarters, and cubes, and create star shapes.
+We even provide a simple spoon method to get the most out of this sweet, tangy berry!

 What Are Kiwis?

 Kiwi, also known as kiwifruit or Chinese gooseberry, is a type of fruit native to China and Taiwan.
-They can also be found growing for commercial use in New Zealand and California.
+You can also find them growing for commercial use in New Zealand and California.

-The fruit is actually a type of berry and is round in shape with fuzzy brown skin and a bright green or yellow center with little black seeds.
-Juicy, sweet, and just slightly tart, the fruit is loaded with health benefits and can be used in a variety of recipes like smoothies, fruit salads, juices, baked goods, or just eaten on their own.
+The fruit is juicy, sweet, just slightly tart, and loaded with health benefits.
+Even better, you can use it in a variety of recipes like smoothies, fruit salads, juices, baked goods, or just eaten on their own.

 What Do Kiwis Taste Like?

 When ripe, kiwis are sweet, acidic, and a little tangy.
-They are often compared to pineapple, strawberries, and bananas.
+Some people compare their flavor to that of pineapple, strawberries, and bananas.

 Are Kiwis Good for You?